snchildress/web-traffic-etl/README.md

 - To run the ETL locally, execute `make run`
 - To run the ETL's automated unit tests, execute `make test`

+The output file is written to `/output/output.csv` after executing `make run`

 ## Environment Variables

 This application allows for environment configurations to be set via environment variables